How to patch headless Chrome to avoid detection

 import puppeteer from 'rebrowser-puppeteer'

-/* The init script runs in every frame before the page's own scripts.
+/* the init script runs in every frame before the page's own scripts.

-Each override targets one signal a bot detector reads. */
+each override targets one signal a bot detector reads. */

 const canvasNoise = Math.floor(Math.random() * 3) + 1